 The procedures for raising a concern, recording, storage and initial fact finding must be followed.
-If the concerns and initial fact finding lead to the conclusion that an adult may have been harmed or at risk of significant harm, then the Designated Safeguarding Lead will raise an alert to the Adult Social Care Department in the local authority area in which the palace is situated/incident happened.
+If the concerns and initial fact finding lead to the conclusion that an adult may have been harmed or at risk of harm, then the Designated Safeguarding Lead will raise an alert to the Adult Social Care Department in the local authority area in which the palace is situated/or in which the incident happened.
 See Appendix 5 for details.